Molybdenum dioxide

-Molybdenum dioxide is the chemical compound with the formula MoO_{2}.
+Molybdenum dioxide is the chemical compound with the formula MoO2.
 It is a violet-colored solid and is a metallic conductor.
 The mineralogical form of this compound is called tugarinovite, and is only very rarely found.

 Structure

-It crystallizes in a monoclinic cell, and has a distorted rutile, (TiO_{2}) crystal structure.
-In TiO_{2} the oxide anions are close packed and titanium atoms occupy half of the octahedral interstices (holes).
-In MoO_{2} the octahedra are distorted, the Mo atoms are off-centre, leading to alternating short and long Mo – Mo distances and Mo-Mo bonding.
+It crystallizes in a monoclinic cell, and has a distorted rutile, (link=titanium dioxide|TiO2) crystal structure.
+In TiO2 the oxide anions are close packed and titanium atoms occupy half of the octahedral interstices (holes).
+In MoO2 the octahedra are distorted, the Mo atoms are off-centre, leading to alternating short and long Mo – Mo distances and Mo-Mo bonding.
 The short Mo – Mo distance is 251 pm which is less than the Mo – Mo distance in the metal, 272.5 pm.
 The bond length is shorter than would be expected for a single bond.
 The bonding is complex and involves a delocalisation of some of the Mo electrons in a conductance band accounting for the metallic conductivity.